moyukapp/moyuk-docs/docs/apps/create-an-app.md

 # Create an App

-An app is just a TypeScript's pure function.
+An app is just a TypeScript function.
 Moyuk automatically generates a form from the default export function's signature.

 ## How to create an app